IT’S A DISASTER! e-news Jul 2011

 Check out a lively discussion on U.S. First Responders Association called “What is your feeling about the "72-hour" message..?” … and join in on the conversation..!

-Snippets from a good article in EMSWorld called “Joplin Responders Deal With Stress Following Tornado” … “Most experiences of a disaster are not so positive and weigh heavily on first responders -- police, firefighters and medical staff.
+Snippets from a good article in EMSWorld called “Joplin Responders Deal With Stress Following Tornado" … “Most experiences of a disaster are not so positive and weigh heavily on first responders -- police, firefighters and medical staff.
 Each encounter with a victim or survivor brings fresh doses of sorrow and horror.
-Unseen are the invisible wounds: "traumatic stress." … "If you don't take care of yourself mentally, physically and spiritually, you can't take care of anyone else," said Dana Weber, a North Kansas City Hospital nurse. (article was posted on C4LDRT facebook page)
+Unseen are the invisible wounds: "traumatic stress." … "If you don't take care of yourself mentally, physically and spiritually, you can't take care of anyone else," said Dana Weber, a North Kansas City Hospital nurse.
+Read more about Joplin tornado

 Our title was # 2 on Amazon’s Bestseller list in the Safety and First Aid category on July 5, 2011

-Book review by Dr Helen Smith appeared in Mens News Daily on July 3, 2011 (thank you Dr Helen!)
+Book review by Dr Helen Smith appeared in Mens News Daily and on her blog on July 3, 2011 (thank you Dr Helen!)

 ...insurance agents in states along the swollen Missouri River basin say FEMA is causing widespread confusion among property owners by pushing the sale of flood insurance policies that might not cover damage from the river flooding that began this month?!
 Federal officials explain that some of the damage along the river might still be covered, but how much won't be known until after the flooding is over.
 Source: AJC